 - 1 ½ lbs. raw shrimp peeled and deveined tails on/or removed ( I'm using medium size 26-30 shrimp per lb.)

 - 2 Tbsp olive oil

-- ½ cup dry white wine ( like Chardonnay) or chicken broth
+- ½ cup dry white wine like Chardonnay (or sub chicken broth)

 - ¼ tsp crushed red pepper flakes

 - 2 Tbsp unsalted butter